uyuni-project/mcp-server-uyuni/README.md

     *   Commit the updated `CHANGELOG.md`.
 6.  **Create Git Tag:** Create a new Git tag for the release (e.g., `git tag vX.Y.Z`).
 Follow [semantic versioning rules](https://semver.org/).
 7.  **Push Changes and Tags:** Push your commits (including the changelog update) and the new tag to the repository (e.g., `git push && git push --tags`).
+8.  **Build the container** See Build Section above
+9.  **Test the container** running the tests in the `TEST_CASES.md`
+10. **Push the container** run `docker tag REGISTRY/mcp-server-uyuni:VERSION mcp-server-uyuni` and `docker push REGISTRY/mcp-server-uyuni:VERSION`.
+Replace REGISTRY by the container registry where to  push the container.
+Replace VERSION by the new version.

 ## License